 - Evaluations for treatment needs

-- Psychiatric medication evaluations and follow-up treatment (for students who are also in therapy at CAPS)
+- Short-term psychiatric medication evaluations and follow-up treatment

 - After-hours emergency consultations